Hyperoptic vs Sky Broadband

 Router

-All Sky broadband packages come with the Sky Broadband Hub, it's a dual-band WiFi 5 router that's been around since 2019.
+Customers living in part fibre areas who sign up to Sky, will be provided with the Sky Broadband Hub instead.
+It's a dual-band WiFi 5 router that's been around since 2019.
 It boasts 8 internal antennas, so it has good reception, and compares similarly to routers such as BT's Smart Hub 2 or Virgin Media's Hub 4.

 Call plans